ccnmtl/compiled/content/articles/searching-1.md

 `type: notebook`
 `color: green`

-And as it turned out, there were more than one green notebook.
+And as it turned out, there was more than one green notebook.

 <div class="row">
 <div class="col-sm-3">